Klickeazy/conway_cube/README.md

 ### Instructions
 - Assemble each of the PCB kits SEPARATELY by [Adafruit's instructions](https://learn.adafruit.com/game-of-life).
 Ensure that all elements are as flush to the PCB as possible.
 If you are good at soldering and want a clean finish, mount all the LEDs on one side and all the other components on the reverse side.
 - Place the PCB on the inner grooves of one of the *base* pieces
 - Use inch long flexible wire to join the panels along the N-S direction.
-This will give you flexibility in mounting the panels
+This orientation gives good flexibility and clearances while mounting panels
 - Each glue-up pair used superglue and accelerant
 - Match the slotted side panel and slotted arm of one of the bases to pass-through the USB cable

 ![Exploded View](resources/explode_view.png)

+### Possible design updates
+- Externally mounted reset / on-off switch
+- Externally mounted USB-breakout board